michaelwittig/node-heap-gc-cloudwatch/README.md

 });
 ```

-after ~1 minute you will see the first metrics in CloudWatch under the `node` namespace.
+After ~1 minute you will see the first metrics in CloudWatch under the `node` name space.

 ## Configuration